(P)reheating and gravitational waves in $\alpha$-attractor models: Numerical lattice simulations

-More insight about this matter can be gained from studying the evolution of various components of the energy density, which we present in the figure~\ref{fig:n=1,1.5_plot_energy}.
+More insight about this matter can be gained from studying the evolution of various components of the energy density, which we present in figure~\ref{fig:n=1,1.5_plot_energy}.
 The initial evolution of energy density is the same as in single-field models.
 From the beginning of the simulation, the potential energy $E_{pot}$ decreases slowly, translating into the kinetic energy $E_{kin, \phi}$ of the inflaton.
 From the end of inflation, the potential energy density starts to oscillate and the energy is exchanged between the potential and the kinetic components.
 However, around that time, geometrical destabilization becomes important and both the kinetic $E_{kin, \chi}$ and gradient $E_{grad, \chi}$ energy densities of the spectator start increasing.
-Such a simultaneous growth at similar rate indicates that not only the homogeneous mode, but mainly the spatial fluctuations of the spectator are produced.
+Such a simultaneous growth at similar rate indicates that mainly the spatial fluctuations of the spectator are produced and the production of the homogeneous mode is subdominant.
 Finally, after a~fraction of an e-fold after the end of inflation, the gradient energy density $E_{grad, \phi}$ of the inflaton starts to grow rapidly.
 This is a~symptom of the production of fluctuations of the inflaton caused by the nonlinear interactions with the induced modes of the spectator field, the effect that cannot be deduced from linear Floquet analysis.
 During further evolution, the energy density stored in fluctuations of both fields increases.
 With the exception of $n=1$ with $\alpha=10^{-3}$, we can follow the evolution of the fields until the kinetic and gradient energy density of the spectator is within one order of magnitude from the average energy density of the homogeneous inflaton field.
+Comparing the growth of the energy in spectator fluctuations to the growth of the energy in inflaton fluctuations in the absence of the spectator, determined in \cite{Lozanov:2016hid}, we conclude that in the full two-field model the instability is much stronger, as it takes a fraction of an e-fold to transfer the energy density from the homogeneous mode to the fluctuations, instead of a few e-folds \cite{Lozanov:2016hid}.